Chloe Kim

-Chloe Kim (born April 23, 2000) is an American snowboarder and two-time Olympic gold medalist.
+Chloe Kim (born April 23, 2000) is an American professional snowboarder and two-time Olympic gold medalist.
 At the 2018 Winter Olympics, she became the youngest woman to win an Olympic snowboarding gold medal when she won gold in the women's snowboard halfpipe at 17 years old.

 At the 2022 Beijing Winter Olympics, she became the first woman to win two gold medals in halfpipe.
-She is a six-time X Games gold medalist and the first woman to win two gold medals in snowboarding at the Winter Youth Olympic Games.
+She is an eight-time X Games gold medalist and the first woman to win two gold medals in snowboarding at the Winter Youth Olympic Games.
 She is the World, Olympic, Youth Olympic, and X Games champion in the halfpipe and the first to win the title at all four major events.

+Kim has won five ESPY Awards, including Best Female Action Sports Athlete three years in a row.

 Early life

-Kim was born on April 23, 2000, in Long Beach, California and raised in nearby Torrance.
+Kim was born on April 23, 2000, in Long Beach, California, and raised in nearby Torrance.
 She has two older sisters, Erica and Tracy.
 Her parents are from South Korea.
-Kim's father started her on a snowboard at age four at the southern California resort of Mountain High; she started competing at age six as a member of Team Mountain High.
-She spent third and fourth grade studying and training in Geneva, Switzerland where her aunt lived, before returning to California and training at Mammoth Mountain.
+Kim began snowboarding at age four at the southern California resort of Mountain High.
+She started competing at age six as a member of Team Mountain High.
+She spent third and fourth-grade studying and training in Geneva, Switzerland where her aunt lived, before returning to California and training at Mammoth Mountain.
 She is fluent in French, English, and Korean.
 Kim's father quit his job to drive her to the mountains and also to be able to travel with her when she competes.
 Chloe Kim went to Dana Middle School.
 Kim joined the U.S. Snowboarding Team in 2013.

 Career

+At the 2016 U.S. Snowboarding Grand Prix, Kim became the first woman to land back-to-back 1080 spins in a snowboarding competition.
+She scored a perfect 100 points and is the second rider ever to do so, after Shaun White.
+In 2024, Kim became the first woman to land a 1260 in competition history.

 X Games

 While too young to compete in the 2014 Sochi Winter Olympics, Kim earned a silver medal in superpipe in the 2014 Winter X Games behind Kelly Clark.
 In 2015, Chloe won Gold in the superpipe at the Winter X Games, besting Clark.
 With this win, at age 14, Kim became the youngest gold medalist until she lost the record to Kelly Sildaru, who won gold in 2016 at the age of 13.
 In the 2016 X Games, she became the first person under the age of 16 to win two gold medals (and also the first person to win back-to-back gold medals) at an X Games.

-At that year's U.S. Snowboarding Grand Prix, Kim became the first woman to land back-to-back 1080 spins in a snowboarding competition.
-She scored a perfect 100 points and is the second rider ever to do so, after Shaun White.
+In 2025 at the X Games, Kim won her eighth gold medal in the superpipe, which gave her the most wins of any woman in the superpipe at the X Games, and tied her with Shaun White for most wins of any person in the superpipe at the X Games.